BASIC CONSIDERATIONS FOR A SURVIVAL SHELTER

 - Afterwards, you can insulate the shelter with leaves, dirt, branches, brush and snow.
 One end of the shelter should be closed off, and more water-repellent material or brush can be used at the open end to make a doorway.

-The Lean to– the lean-to is ideally built in heavily wooded areas.
-But, a cord or rope will be needed to make them.
+The lean-to is ideally built in heavily wooded areas, and a cord or rope will be needed to make it.
 Also, for the novice, the lean-to can be hard to make.
 Below are the steps for building it:

 - Find a site with two trees at least four inches in diameter.
 They should be spaced far enough separately for you to lie down between them.
 Two lengths of pole or fallen trees of a reasonable size can be used in place of standing trees by inserting them into the ground a man’s length apart.

 - Cut another pole for a roof support.
 Make sure it’s long enough to extend past both trees.
 Raise and tie the roof pole between the two trees making sure they are parallel to the ground.

 - Cut several more poles from either saplings or small trees and place one end on the ground ad the other end should be placed along the horizontal support.
 These are called stringers.
 A short wall of logs or rocks can be made on the ground to rest the ends of the stringers on, raising them up, which creates more height and space within.
 Supple saplings and brush can be woven between the stringers making a wall.
 Use water-repellent material over the horizontal support to provide a roof, and use as much insulating material as possible around the lean-to shelter.

 Please note, a double lean-to can be constructed using this same model by making two lean-to where one lean-to faces the other.